raciat/blockchain-developer-bootcamp-final-project/README.md

 ### Contract Development

+- Execute `truffle develop`
-- Execute `ganache-cli`
+  - Alternative to execute `ganache-cli` in a separate tab
 - Execute `truffle compile` to compile all smart contracts
-- Execute `truffle migrate --network development` to deploy smart contracts to local network
+- Execute `truffle migrate --network develop` to deploy smart contracts to local network
+  - Alternative to execute `truffle migrate --network development` if using `ganache-cli`
 - Execute `truffle test` to run unit tests for smart contracts

 ### UI Development